zzhenjie01/dsa3101-ay2425s2-team6/backend/README.md

 node src/server.js
 ```

-The backend server should start up
+The backend server should start up.
+It may seem like it is hanging (cursor not blinking) but it is normal.
+For subsequent tasks, open a new terminal and don't touch this terminal once it is started up.